WayScience/tcga-join-representation/0.download-data/README.md

 ### Data Download Process

 **1. TCGA case data extraction** - Identify relevant fields from the data model.
-Here we will choose all patients under the TCGA program
+Here we choose all patients under the TCGA program.

 * Create variable for the cases API endpoint